 Editor Shannon Tiezzi stated her opinion

-CI teacher took a photo with Mr. and Mrs. Carter
+CI research assistant took a photo with Mr. and Mrs. Carter

-“Mr. Deng goes to Washington” was showed at Carter Center and CI teachers visited president Carter
+“Mr. Deng goes to Washington” was showed at Carter Center and CI research assistants visited president Carter

 November 11 & 13, 2016, Carter Center & Plains